frankiearzu/DSMTools/readme.md

-# DSM Tools for EdgeTX and OpenTx
+# DSM Tools for EdgeTX, OpenTx and Ethos
-This repository has a collection of EdgeTx Tools to use Spektrum Receivers
+This repository has a collection of EdgeTx/OpenTX/ETHOS Tools to use Spektrum Receivers

 **UPDATE for new Spektrum firmware AS3X+ v3.2.7 added on Jan 8, 2025**